Pettis County, Missouri

 Pettis County is a county located in west central U.S. state of Missouri.
-As of the 2010 census, the population was 42,201.
+As of the 2020 census, the population was 42,980.
 Its county seat is Sedalia.
-The county was organized January 24, 1833, and named after former U.S. Representative Spencer Darwin Pettis.
+The county was organized on January 24, 1833, and named after former U.S. Representative Spencer Darwin Pettis.
 Pettis County comprises the Sedalia, MO Micropolitan Statistical Area.
 The county is home to the site of the Missouri State Fair in Sedalia.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 686 sqmi, of which 682 sqmi is land and 4.0 sqmi (0.6%) is water.
-It is drained by Lamine River and branches.
+It is drained by the Lamine River and branches.